pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 ### <a id="apply-git-tag"></a> `--git-tag`

 The tag in a Git repository from which the workload is created.
-Can be unset by defining it as empty string when applying a workload (`--git-tag ""`).
+To unset this flag, defining it as an empty string when applying a workload, for example, `--git-tag ""`.

 ### <a id="apply-git-commit"></a> `--git-commit`

-Commit in Git repository from where the workload is resolved.
-Either `--git-branch` or `--git-tag` can be specified with it too.
+The commit in a Git repository from where the workload is resolved.
+Also, specify `--git-branch` or `--git-tag`.
-It can be unset by defining it as empty string when applying a workload (`--git-commit ""`).
+To unset this flag, define it as empty string as follows when applying a workload: `--git-commit ""`

 Example